gecko984/supervenn/README.md

 - Pass `rotate_col_annotations=True` to print chunk sizes vertically.

-- There's also `col_annotations_ys_count` argument, but it is deprecated and will be removed in a future version.
+- There's also `col_annotations_ys_count` argument, but it is **deprecated** and will be removed in a future version.

-##### Change side plots size and color
+#### Change side plots size and color
 Use `side_plot_width` (default 1.5, in inches) and `side_plot_color` (default `'tab:gray'`) arguments.

+#### Change other parameters
 Other arguments can be found in the docstring to the function.
+They include bars colors and positions and reordering algorithm parameters.

 ### Less trivial example #1: words of different categories